ericwooley/git_file_hooks/README.md

 # fsmonitor-watchman: *BASIC_HOOK_COMMAND
 ```

+## Upgrading
+You can run the install script with a few enviornment variables for easier upgrades.
+### Upgrade and backup existing hooks
+`OVERWRITE_ALL_HOOKS=true ./install.sh`
+### Upgrade and do not backup existing hooks
+`OVERWRITE_ALL_HOOKS=true NO_HOOK_BACKUPS=true ./install.sh`

+## Development
+Use cargo:1.32.0

+The make file has various helpful tasks.
+It's most of it's integration tests are run against the commits in this repo.
+Not ideal... but it sure is easy.

+`make build` will generate a build for your platform.

+`OVERWRITE_ALL_HOOKS=true NO_HOOK_BACKUPS=true USE_LOCAL=true ./install.sh` Will install the build from the build/* directory instead of from the latest resease.

+## Releasing a new version.
+1. Push the changes, `make build` and draft a new release using `vX.X.X` where X is the release number.

+2. Upload the binary, for gnu-linux and osx.

+3. Publish the release

+4. update the install.sh script version variable to match the released version, otherwise the install script will install the previous version.

+5. push the install.sh update to master.

 ## About .file_hooks.yml

 At the root is the name of the hook (currently only post-checkout is supported).